Scaffold Accident Lawyer in New York City

 Each year numerous scaffold accidents take place in New York involving construction workers or passersby and resulting in injury or death.

-The scaffold accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have years of experience representing construction workers who have suffered injury or death in New York Scaffold Accidents.
+The scaffold accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have years of experience representing workers who have suffered injury or death in New York construction accidents, specifically ones involving scaffolding .
 Some of the recent cases include

 - 16 million for an asbestos handler who fell from a scaffold while demolishing a Pepsi Plant in Long Islands.